2018 Prague Conference

-4) If you are presenting a poster in the interactive poster session, please follow the guidelines from ICA: https://www.icahdq.org/page/Posters
+If you are presenting a poster in the interactive poster session, please follow the guidelines from ICA.

 1) As chair, your roles include announcer, time-keeper, moderator of questions and answers, and coordinator of discussions that ensue.
-Remember CAT no longer has respondents on CAT paper sessions to enable more time for Q&A, so there's no need for summary statements or comments.
+Remember CAT no longer has discussants/respondents on CAT paper sessions to enable more time for Q&A, so there's no need for summary statements or comments.
+Please start on time!

-2) Please ensure that the presenters stick to their time-limit.
-It's a good idea to bring a couple of signs (2 mins left, Time Up, etc.) to the session so that you can flash them as prompts to the presenters.
+2) Please ensure that the presenters stick to their time limit (see above).
+It's a good idea to bring a couple of signs (2 mins left, Time’s Up! etc.) to the session so that you can show them as prompts to the presenters.
 Make sure you communicate with the presenters ahead of time what your signs will be and where you are sitting, so they can look for them.
 It is especially important for the high-density sessions to run on time so that everyone has an opportunity to present.

-3) It is important that you try and maintain the same presentation order that is listed in the conference program.
+3) It is important that you try to maintain the same presentation order that is listed in the conference program.
 Several conference attendees jump from one session to another during the course of a time-slot in order to catch particular papers, so we will need to be cognizant of their expectations.

-4) Please identify a few probing questions that are relevant to all presenters in case it takes a while for the audience to warm up during the Q&A; you can download the papers from the ICA database beforehand.
+4) Please prepare a few probing questions that are relevant to all presenters in case it takes a while for the audience to warm up during the Q&A; you can download the papers from the ICA database beforehand.
 For the high-density sessions, you may wish to remind the audience to focus on questions that cut across several papers or speak to the panel theme more generally.

 If you have any questions about the conference, or have other questions or suggestions, please send an email to CAT 2018 Program Planner and Vice Chair: Nicole Ellison, Professor of Information, University of Michigan, at email@example.com